-Manoeuvring time means a minimum manoeuvring time, in s, from maintained oblique position of the tug (from the centerline of the assisted ship) giving the maximum transverse steering force on one side of the assisted ship to mirror position on the other side.
+Manoeuvring time t means a minimum manoeuvring time, in s, from position of the tug on one side of the assisted ship giving the maximum transverse steering force to mirror position on the other side of the assisted ship.

-Maximum steering pull of the tug means the maximum transverse steering force, in t, exerted by the tug on the stern of the assisted ship at the escort test speed of 8 and/or 10 knots.
+Maximum steering pull of the tug F_s means the maximum transverse steering force, in t, exerted by the tug on the stern of the assisted ship at the escort test speed of 8 and/or 10 knots (refer to Fig. 2.1.2).